-Moving averages are one of the most popular tools that forex traders lean on when attempting to understand market moments because they add an extra layer to any chart analysis you’re conducting, which furthers your analysis by highlighting exactly where the price action is happening.
+Moving averages are one of the most popular tools that forex traders lean on when attempting to understand market movements because they add an extra layer to any chart analysis you’re conducting, highlighting exactly where the price action is happening.

-What Is an Exponential Moving Average?Exponential moving averages give more importance to recent prices, even if the rate of decrease between the current price and its preceding price is not consistent.
-Think about it this way: Of all moving averages, the exponential moving average is the most “in the moment” because it’s focused upon the most recent data points.
+Based on the SMA, the EMA gives more importance to recent prices, even if the rate of the decrease between the current price and its preceding price is inconsistent.
+Think about it this way: Of all moving averages, the exponential moving average is the most “in the moment” because it focuses on the most recent data points.

 Understanding the Key Differences

-The sheer nature of the EMA means that it turns faster than the SMA, and as such its effectiveness is going to be determined by the period the trader chooses.
+The sheer nature of the EMA means that it turns faster than the SMA, and as such, its effectiveness is determined by the period the trader chooses.

-Some may question the use of SMAs these days, but the reality is that in spite of age, they still hold up.
-What makes them so strong and continually relevant is their versatility as an indicator.
+Some may question the use of SMAs these days, but the reality is that they still hold up.
+What makes them so strong and continually relevant is their versatility.
 The best way to make use of SMAs is to identify reversals and trends, measure the strength of an asset's momentum, and determine potential areas where an asset will find resistance or support.

 When it comes to indicators, there is no getting away from the sheer commonality of EMAs and SMAs.
-Any forex trader, no matter the experience level, should be making use of them.
-Making comparisons between EMAs and SMAs is largely futile, as neither is better or worse than the other.
-Understanding the difference between the two is the key, even if they’re not worlds apart.
+Any forex trader, no matter their experience level, should be making use of moving averages.
+Although neither is better or worse than the other, understanding the difference between the two is the key, even if they’re not worlds apart.

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.